TheMrNaab/op25-headunit/readme.md

 - **Volume Adjustment** Allows you to control the output volume on the home screen.

 ### Known Issues
-- **Default Zone/Channel** When the webpage reloads (or loads for the first time), it will recall the last configuration used.
-However, the onscren display is not syncronized with that configuration.
-This is on my priority list to fix :-)
+- **Default Zone/Channel**: On page load (or reload), the app restores the last‑used zone and channel behind the scenes.
+However, the on‑screen display won’t update automatically—you’ll need to reselect the channel to see the restored setting.
+This is on my priority list to fix.
 - **Auto Screen Off**: The display powers off after 5 minutes of inactivity.
-To change this timeout, open Settings → Power → Screen Blank and select a different interval.
 - **Singular P25 System Support**: A future release will allow use of channels from multiple P25 systems simultaneously.
 -	**Utilities**: The utilities folder contains web pages that generate configuration files.
 This process will be simplified in an upcoming update.
 - **BoatBod’s OP25**: OP25 is the backend software powering this head unit.
 It must be built (and rebuilt when dependencies change).
 This isn’t my script—it’s the only available solution for this hardware—so please follow the build instructions exactly.